rubenarakelyan/wackomenace.co.uk/src/content/info/privacy.md

 ---
 title: Privacy policy
 description: The privacy policy for this website.
-date: 2024-04-03
+date: 2024-04-30
 ---

-This website uses [Beam](https://beamanalytics.io/) for privacy-first analytics.
-No cookies are used and no personal information is collected.
+The privacy policy is very simple - there are **no analytics** and **no cookies** on this website.
+No personal information is collected.
+Browse away in comfort.